Sharing with you the ancestor ceremony shared for Samhain at Cae Mabon 🙂

-and as future ancestors of generations to come, sending intentions of what we would choose to gift future generations that have come after us if they chose to receive these gifts).
+And, as future ancestors of generations to come, sending our wishes for future generations for the gifts we would like to gift them if they would like to receive these gifts.

 ~natural, burnable/compostable items to represent the gifts we are honouring and offering e.g. leaves, twigs, fruits, herbs, quinoa, corn, pasta shapes etc.

 ~a large piece of paper folded it into nine squares (into thirds vertically and then horizontally), and then unfolded and placed flat on the floor for the ceremony.